|Birth: ||Aug. 7, 1925|

 Gene, and presumably many of the others that died that day were buried in Cherbourg, France.
 After the war, Gene's remains were returned to Randolph, where he was interred in the Randolph City Cemetery.

 I remember seeing his picture prominently displayed in my Aunt Regina's home whenever my family visited theirs in Randolph when I was young.

-My Aunt, Twila McKinnon Kearl (Regina's sister), had the sad task of including both the letter about his death, and a description of Gene's memorial service in two of her articles published in the Rich County Reaper.
+My Aunt, Twila McKinnon Kearl (Regina's sister), had the sad task of including both the letter about his death, and a description of his memorial service, at which the letter about his death was read, in two of her articles published in the Rich County Reaper.

 Ralph Oscar Hanney (1902 - 1984)

 Beverly Elaine Hanney Thomson (1927 - 2015)*

 Find A Grave Memorial# 55133509

 Gene, though I never knew you, the love you provided your family and your country was very apparent whenever my family would visit yours in Randolph.
 I salute you for your service to our country and the world, and honor you for your sacrifice!|